Wolf hunting and trapping

 The map of wolf harvest zones is currently available.
 Wolf hunting and trapping regulations will be available in August.

 The February 2021 wolf harvest season closed at 3 p.m. on Wednesday, Feb.
 24. The final season report contains information on season structure and harvest.
+The season drawing summary is also available.

 During the Natural Resources Board Special Meeting on Feb.
 15, the board unanimously voted for a harvest quota of 200 wolves outside reservation lands.
 Of the approved quota, 119 wolves are allocated to the state, and 81 wolves are allocated to the Ojibwe Tribes in response to the Tribes’ declaration and in accordance with their treaty rights within the Ceded Territory.

-February 2021 Rules And Regulations
+February 2021 Rules and Regulations

 View and download the February 2021 Wolf Hunting And Trapping Regulations pamphlet.

-February 2021 Season Information
+February 2021 Harvest Zones

 During the February 2021 season, wolves were pursued statewide except in zones that are closed early.